tanmanpp/nanopore_data_work_flow_with_ui/README.md

 A user-friendly web interface for non-specialists to run **NGS(ONT) read mapping** against reference genomes.
 The system combines a **FastAPI backend** with an **HTML/JS frontend**, allowing users to launch pipelines easily on Windows (via WSL).

+## Introduction
+To reduce inconvenience for beginners in bioinformatics, this project provides an interface that serves as a basic analysis platform.
+It also shows the exact commands executed under the hood, helping users understand the processes and serving as a bridge for future learning and skill advancement.
 ---

 ## Features